 3. Money Plant

 A money plant is also known as a good luck plant, as it is said to bring in money.
 This plant is a staple house plant to grow as it is simple to maintain.
 They grow easily in water as well as mud.
 They are climbers and can grow depending on the space provided.
 Mostly money plants are kept in water bowls to ensure strong root growth.
 And later transferred into the soil.
 This is the perfect summer plant for pots as you can grow them near a window or balcony.
 And have the beautiful creepers grow around the windowsill.
+Learn how to make compost in simple and easy ways here.

 A minimal and beginner-friendly summer plant, Calatheas are sure to bring colour to your house.
 This is a summer-flowering plant for pots with uniquely coloured leaves.
 They don’t even need trimming!
 They produce a bright orange coloured flower but only when grown in the wild.
 But even without the flowers, the bright leaves make up for it.